nopnop2002/esp8266-mqtt-uart-bridge/README.md

 GPIO15(TXD)   --- RX
 GPIO13(RXD)   --- TX
 ```
+The boot message does not reach RX port of other side.
 However, since GPIO15 is the pin that determines the boot mode, the ESP8266 may not start.

 ## Add a circuit
-If the following circuit is added, the other party will not receive the boot message.
+If the following circuit is added, All message does not reach RX port of other side.

 ![UART_BOOT_MESSAGE](https://user-images.githubusercontent.com/6020549/74649393-c80caa80-51c2-11ea-9b68-86ff19635b69.jpg)

+To start transmission, set the GPIO polarity to OUTPUT and the level to LOW.

 # MQTT to UART